 Do your vehicles have breakdown cover?
 Unfortunately, this service is not available on the islands but in the event of a breakdown please call the number provided in the vehicle user guide.

 How many vehicles are there in the car-share scheme?

 There will be 10 vehicles in the car-share scheme, a mix of cars, 7-seater vehicles and commercial vans to meet the various needs of residents and businesses.
 All the vehicles have the ability to discharge their energy back into the electricity network known as vehicle-to-grid or V2G.

 Where will the cars be kept?

-Each car share vehicle will have a dedicated parking space with a vehicle to grid (V2G) charger and most will be housed under solar canopies allowing the project to test the optimisation of direct charging from solar photovoltaic panels.
-Please see the Isles of Scilly Council’s planning applications for all locations.
+Each car share vehicle will have a dedicated parking space with a vehicle to grid (V2G) charger and some will be housed under solar canopies allowing the project to test the optimisation of direct charging from solar photovoltaic panels.

 Why do the GO-EV vehicles need to be vehicle-to-grid (V2G) vehicles?